Configuring Proxies and Load Balancers for Tableau Server

 Tableau Server adds an X-header to all HTTP responses for Tableau Mobile sessions.
 By default, most proxy solutions will preserve X-headers.
 If your gateway solution does not preserve X-headers, then you will need to configure your proxy server and load balancer to preserve the following header to all HTTP responses for Mobile client sessions:

 If you have configured authentication at the gateway, then your proxy server/LB must respond to Tableau Mobile HTTP requests with an HTTP 302 response.
 The 302 must include a redirect to the identity provider login page.
 To view a diagram that describes the 302 authentication sequence, see Tableau Mobile Authentication Sequence(Link opens in a new window) in the Tableau Community.

 Reverse proxy, load balancer and user authentication

 Tableau Server will always authenticate users.
 This means that even if you are authenticating inbound connections at the gateway for your organisation, Tableau Server will still authenticate the user.

-However, not all clients will support user authentication with a reverse proxy:
+However, not all clients will support user authentication with a gateway solution:

-Tableau Mobile supports SAML or manual authentication with a reverse proxy.
-The iOS version of Tableau Mobile additionally supports Kerberos with a reverse proxy.
+Tableau Mobile supports SAML or manual authentication with a reverse proxy/LB.
+The iOS version of Tableau Mobile additionally supports Kerberos with a reverse proxy/LB.
 The same recommendation above applies.